 Overview

-Whenever you are buying technology from an external vendor, the vendor itself needs to be assessed for trustworthiness.
-Depending on your purchase method, this might be included in the purchase process.
-If it is not, you are responsible for making sure your vendor is approved.
+When acquiring technology or software from an external vendor, it’s important to ensure the vendor has been properly evaluated for trustworthiness.
+Depending on your purchasing method, this assessment may be built into the procurement process.
+If not, you are responsible for confirming that your vendor is approved before moving forward.

-If you're unsure about. engaging with the HITS Contracts team, check the Contracts and Procurement section of HITS InSite for guidance.
-For divisions not using HITS Contracting processes, contact the relevant Procurement office and the Office of the General Counsel (OGC).
-Your assistance in sharing this update with stakeholders is crucial for managing project timelines and expectations effectively, ensuring process integrity and institutional security.
-Additional details can be found in DS-20.
+If you’re uncertain whether to engage the HITS Contracts team, visit the Contracts and Procurement section of HITS InSite for guidance.
+Divisions not using HITS contracting processes should contact their local Procurement Office and the Office of the General Counsel (OGC).

 Is the vendor pre-approved?